 Wordfence’s firewall kept out most major threats.
 A web application firewall for WordPress websites means that it needs to protect the website from brute force attacks, other bad bots, SQL injection attacks, cross-site scripting attacks, and so on.
 The firewall prevents hackers from exploiting vulnerabilities on the website, in addition to filtering away bad traffic so it cannot overwhelm the website with bad requests.

 The Wordfence firewall does all of these things reasonably well, on both the free and premium versions of the plugin.
 However, there are 2 significant differences between the two versions:

 - Premium rules

 When we installed the free version first, the dashboard clearly said it is only 64% effective.
 Both these factors would have taken the efficacy to 100%.
 But what do they mean?

 Firewalls are filters for traffic on your website, and to work, they require rules.
 The firewall checks the traffic for threats using the rules, and only lets the good traffic pass through to the website.
 Since threats evolve over time, rules need to be updated to block new threats.

-Therefore, Wordfence has made their free firewall much less effective by delaying rule updates.
+Therefore, Wordfence has made their free firewall much less effective by delaying rule updates by 30 days.